 Description (Audio or Video)

 Description, often termed "audio description" or "video description" is the practice of providing verbal description of key visual information.
 In a live event such as a webinar or in-person presentation, often the speaker can provide the description.
 For recorded media, professional describers create a second sound track that editors then add to the media.
 Producers can choose to provide the description either through a button on the player (similar to the "cc" option for closed captions) or by offering two media links - one with and one without description.
 When planning your project, it is important to determine how you will support description, such as whether to hire a description service and how you will make the description available.

 The following resources provide an overview and additional resources on description:

-- Description Key, by the federally-funded Described and Captioned Media Program
+- Federally-funded Described and Captioned Media Program

 - w3.org's Web Accessibility Initiative provides some general information on description strategies and approaches